 One can look at a platform such as LinkedIn and search for CFO roles, and they will see thousands of jobs.
 The simple reality is that CFOs are in high demand across all company sizes and industries.

-Even small-medium sized organisations traditionally operating with Finance Managers or Financial Controllers are increasingly shifting to CFOs.
+Even small and medium-sized organisations traditionally operating with finance managers or financial controllers are increasingly shifting to CFOs.

-Salaries vary between regions, industries, and organisational size, but one can earn around 250k USD (230k Euros (EUR), with a publicly listed role often being double that amount.
+Salaries vary between regions, industries, and organisational size, but one can earn around 250k USD (230k EUR), with a publicly listed role often being double that amount.

 CFO Career Path

 The path to becoming a CFO is still heavily focused along functional lines, as broad financial experience is still a prerequisite.